7.1. Design and dimensioning

 The The ROADEX design method is designed especially for gravel and forest roads with a simple 2-3 layer system.
 A special software package had been prepared to demonstrate how the design method can be used to combat Mode 1 rutting.

-Tyre arrangement can have an effect on the stresses in the aggregate layers, and it is therefore important to define the tyre arrangement to be used on the road.
-A tyre arrangement can be considered to consist of three parts; the tyre pressure (for instance 400 or 800 kPa), tyre type (super single or dual tyres) and the radius of the contact area between tyre and road surface (this depends on the tyre pressure and the tyre type).
+Tyre configuration has a marked effect on the stresses in the aggregate layers, and it is therefore important to define the tyre arrangement to be used on the road.
+A tyre arrangement can be considered to consist of three parts; the tyre pressure (for instance 400 or 800 kPa), the tyre type (super single or dual tyres) and the radius of the contact area between tyre and road surface (this depends on the tyre pressure and the tyre type).

 7.1.3 ROADEX design method against Mode 2 rutting

-The need for a design method against Mode 2 rutting was suggested in the ROADEX III project.
+The ROADEX Mode 2 rutting design approach is described in detail in the following ROADEX report: Mode 2 Rutting Design Approach.
 The goal for the method was to find a simple method to determine the required thickness of base course aggregates and other structures to prevent weak subgrade rutting.
-The method that follows can be used directly in the ROADEX Partner areas of Scotland and Ireland but cannot be used in its present form for design against Mode 2 rutting in areas where frost penetrates to the subgrade.
-This causes substantial frost heave with subsequent weakening of the subgrade soil during spring thaw period and is not yet catered for in the design philosophy.
-A new ROADEX dimensioning method against Mode 2 rutting is under development that will deal with this scenario.
+The method that follows can be used directly in the ROADEX Partner areas of Scotland and Ireland but cannot be used in its present form in assessing the thawing time susceptibility against Mode 2 rutting.

-At the moment in cases with Mode 2 rutting problems in Nordic countries ROADEX recommends to use the ROADEX Odemark method, which is introduced in following chapter 7.1.4.
+At the moment in cases with Mode 2 rutting problems in Nordic countries ROADEX recommends using the ROADEX Odemark method, which is introduced in following chapter 7.1.4.
+Another method that has proven to perform well against Mode 2 rutting is a steel grid structure, that is presented in detail in chapter 7.2.3.

 7.1.4 ROADEX Odemark method